IrisRuz/finalSyntaxErrorz/README.md

 ## US#2

-*As a registered user, I want to log in to create a new task with a title, description, and due date.
-Since a registered user has provided their ID and password, when the registered user clicks the “Sign In” button then, if their credentials are valid, they are presented with a list of their user tasks if not they will be allowed to create a new task.*
+*As a user, I want to log in to create a new task with a title, description, and due date.
+I want to be able to edit and delete these tasks as well*

 ## US#3

-*As an authenticated user, I want to assign a task to another user.
-Given that a user is logged in and has a task to assign when the user selects another user to assign the task to then the assigned user can see the task in their list.
+*As an authenticated user, I want to be able to create sub-users who can log in using a username I create and a password based on the first three letters of their last name plus my username.*

 ## US#4

-*As an authenticated user, I want to mark a task as complete.
-Given that a user is logged in and has an incomplete task, when the user marks the task as complete, then the task's status changes to complete.
+*As a sub user I want to be able to mark tasks as completed on my end and have a separate section to view my completed tasks*

 ## US#5

-*As an authenticated user, I want to view my task list with details about each task.
-Given that a user is logged in, when the user accesses their task list, then the task list displays all relevant information.
+*As a sub-user I want to be able to see my primary user’s tasks list and have my own instance that I can mark as complete.*

 ## US#6

-*As an authenticated admin user, I want to manage user accounts.
-Given that an admin is logged in, then the admin performs actions to deactivate, or delete user accounts, then the admin can successfully manage user accounts.
+*As an admin user, I want to manage user accounts by having the ability to view all of my created subuser’s tasks and have the options to activate, reactivate, or delete a subuser.

 ## Model